ibalosh/sinhook/readme.md

-SinHook is a super simple [Sinatra app](http://www.sinatrarb.com/) which was created to simplify in-house webhook testing.
+SinHook is a super simple [Sinatra web app](http://www.sinatrarb.com/) which was created to simplify in-house webhook testing.
+It was created as a replacement for [Requestb.in](https://github.com/Runscope/requestbin#readme) with few additional features, like delayed responses, responses with specific status.

-SinHook will collect JSON based requests and allow debugging them.
+SinHook only requires Ruby to be installed.
+Web app will preserve your JSON based requests and allow debugging them.
 You can easily run the SinHook app locally to inspect and debug webhook requests, without worrying that your webhook requests will end up online.

 ## Using the app